10 Myths About the U.S. Constitution Most Americans Believe

 The same signatures are on both the Declaration of Independence and the Constitution

 The documents only have six names in common—George Clymer, Benjamin Franklin, Robert Morris, George Read, James Wilson, and Roger Sherman, the U.S. National Archives reports.
-These are the reasons why the American flag is even cooler than you thought.

 The Constitution established an American democracy